damonitor/damo/USAGE.md

 `damo status`
 -------------

-`damo status` will be deprecated by 2025-01-20, in favor of [`damo report damon`](#damo-report-damon).  `damo report damon` can replace all usages of `damo status'.
+`damo status` is deprecated in favor of [`damo report damon`](#damo-report-damon).  `damo report damon` can replace all usages of `damo status'.
 Please refer to [FEATURES_DEPRECATION_SCHEDULE.md](FEATURES_DEPRECATION_SCHEDULE.md) file for more details.

-`damo status` shows the status of DAMON.
-It shows every kdamond with the parameters that applied to it, running status (`on` or `off`), and DAMOS schemes status including their statistics and detailed applied regions information.

-Note that users can use `--json` to represent the status in a json format.
-And the json format output can again be used for `--kdamonds` or the positional option of some DAMON control commands including `damo start` and `damo tune`.

-The command exits immediately after showing the current status.
-It exits with exit value `0` if it successfully retrieved and shown the status of DAMON.
-Otherwise, the exit value will be non-zero.
+This section will be removed by 2025-02-26.